Edd-Cole/tech-test-practice/README.md

 A stack is a way of storing data.
 It is only open at one end and can only have items added or removed, one at a time, from that end.
 Like stacking bowls on top of each other.

-Oh, and no using pop or push because the tests are looking for an object!
-Have fun :)
+Your stack will need:
+- A push() method,
+- A pop() method,
+- An isEmpty() method,
+- An isFull() method,
+- A peek() method,
+- A clear() method,
+- An autoFill() method

 ---
 ## 8. Create some Shapes Classes
-Even more classes, but probably not in the way we're used to.
+Even more classes, but probably not in the way we're used to, yet.
 Here we're going to explore some super classes.
-This will help us get used to inheritance!
+This will help us get used to inheritance and abstraction!
 I hope you enjoy this.

+Inheritance is a way of "passing down" information from one class to another.
+All the information contained by the parent class can be accessed by the child class; the properties it uses and the methods that can be invoked.

+However, we can also overwrite methods if we decide a general rule doesn't help a specific child class case.
+For example, if we have a Triangle super class that calculates the longest side of any triangle given 2 sides, it could be a complicated expression involving trigonometry.
+But, in the case of right angled triangles, we would want to invoke a simpler method using the Pythagorean Theorem; longestSide = Math.sqrt(a<sup>2</sup> + b<sup>2</sup>).
+Much nicer!

+Abstraction is when we would overwrite the method each and every time for each sub class.
+It would still make sense to have it in the parent class, because it is still a method/behaviour of said class, but we don't complete the logic because it's too general to give any good information back.

+For exampe, this Shapes super class, it would make sense for it to have a getArea() method as every shape <strong>must</strong> have an area.
+But, how we calculate that area is going to be different for Triangles, Squares, Trapezoids, Pentagons, and any other regular/irregular shape.
+So, we say, "This shape class has an area, but there isn't enough information right now to use this method, but it makes sense for it to exist here".
+We can then overwrite this abstract method in any sub class.

+An abstract class is any class that has at least 1 abstract method.
 ### Task:
-Create a Shapes super class that will be the super class to a Cube and Sphere class.
+Create a Shapes super class that will be the parent class to a Cube and Sphere class.

 N.B.
 When the word abstract is used below, all it means is that the function is defined but does not contain a body.
 It is completely empty.
 Here is a <a href="https://stackoverflow.com/questions/597769/how-do-i-create-an-abstract-base-class-in-javascript">Stack Overflow</a> page that will help you for this!

 Our Shapes class is going to need the following:
-- An abstract constructor that takes a single length/radius (m) and a mass (kg),
+- An abstract Constructor that takes a single length/radius (m) and a mass (kg),
 - An abstract Volume method (getVolume),
 - An abstract Surface Area method (getSurfaceArea),
 - An abstract Density method (getDensity),